Ice Age: The Meltdown: Marketing

 As an additional marketing ploy a special "anti-cell" spot was created with Sid complaining to the audience about a ringing cellular phone.
 The same was done for Brother Bear, I, Robot, Kung Fu Panda, and Robots.

 On Family Guy's episode "Sibling Rivalry", Scrat is shown trying to take three nuts out of the side of a glacier; Peter shows up and tries to stop him, admonishing the squirrel for stealing, which drives Scrat to subsequently attack Peter.
 The scene was rendered in 3D (Family Guy is normally drawn in 2D), and Scrat was voiced by Chris Wedge who voices him in the films.
 Fox aired promotions for the film throughout the evening.
-During the same evening of this cameo, Sid was hosting the entire FOX line-up, showing up in intermittent times between commercials.
+During the same evening of this cameo, Sid was hosting the entire Fox line-up, showing up in intermittent times between commercials.

 Re-edited scenes of Ice Age: The Meltdown were shown in Airhead candy commercials on several kids' channels and programs, such as the Disney Channel, Nickelodeon, ABC Kids on ABC, and more.
-It shows, in part, that after Scrat defeats a school of piranha, he proudly displays an Airhead packet (replaced by an acorn in the actual film), when suddenly an eagle comes over and swipes it from him.
+It shows, in part, that after Scrat defeats a school of piranhas, he proudly displays an Airhead packet (replaced by an acorn in the actual film), when suddenly an eagle comes over and swipes it from him.

 One of the posters for the film was a parody of an iPod advertisement, with "iAge" replacing "iPod" and an acorn replacing an iPod.

 Home media

-Ice Age: The Meltdown was released on Blu-ray Disc and DVD were released in the North America on November 21, 2006 according to the official web store.
+Ice Age: The Meltdown was released on Blu-ray Disc and DVD in North America on November 21, 2006, according to the official web store.
 They were released in the UK on October 23, 2006, and both include a new Scrat short, No Time for Nuts.

 Reception

 Box office

-The film exceeded expectations by opening with an $68,033,544 in its first weekend.
+The film exceeded expectations by opening with $68,033,544 in its first weekend.
 This was the second biggest opening for a non-summer, non-holiday release, after the $83,848,082 of The Passion of the Christ.
 The film set a record for the highest-grossing opening weekend in March, which lasted a year till it was surpassed by the $70,885,301 weekend of 300.
 The film grossed a total of $195,330,621 at United States and Canadian box offices, making it the first film in 2006 to pass the $100 million mark.
 The film has grossed $667,094,506 worldwide and it is the 66th highest-grossing film of all time.
 Ice Age: The Meltdown was the highest grossing animated film worldwide of 2006, but lost to Cars for being the highest grossing animated film in North America.

 Chris Meledandri, then president of 20th Century Fox Animation, credited the film's successful performance to the studio's strength in global marketing and distribution, the diversity of the crew, and Saldanha's method of using images rather than words to solve creative problems.
 Meledandri cited the success of Saldanha's model as a main factor in his decision to leave 20th Century Fox and found Illumination Entertainment the following year.